aeturrell/cookie-cutter-quarto-book-manuscript/README.md

 ## Recommended

-- [Visual Studio Code] and its Python and Quarto extensions helpful for writing.
+- [Visual Studio Code](https://code.visualstudio.com/) and its Python and Quarto extensions helpful for writing.
-- [Zotero], for managing your library of references.
+- [Zotero](https://www.zotero.org/), for managing your library of references.

 ## Setup